markimus-maximus/Machine-learning-with-biological-data/README.md

 ![image](https://user-images.githubusercontent.com/107410852/213874794-da1fa551-65b6-4003-b3fe-4a76f8120c3a.png)

 Once the database was ready, it was necessary to convert the sequences into lists comprising of each element (amino acid residue), and additionally, to improve the potential applicability of the dataset each letter was assigned a numerical integer ranging from 1 to 20 (as below).
+This was achieved by generating the `return_encoded_protein_list(seq)` function.
 `char_dict = {'A': 1, 'G': 2, 'I': 3, 'L': 4, 'M': 5, 'W': 6, 'F': 7, 'P': 8, 'V': 9, 'C': 10, 'S': 11, 'T': 12, 'Y': 13, 'N': 14, 'Q': 15, 'H': 16, 'K': 17, 'R': 18, 'D': 19, 'E': 20}`

 The numerical conversion and conversion to list was carried out with the `return_encoded_protein_list(seq)` function which takes a protein sequence (seq) as a string argument.
 These data were then saved as a .csv file ("Prepped data.csv").